 - container requests (sorted by uuid)

-#3 Updated by Tom Clegg over 1 year ago
+#3 Updated by Tom Clegg almost 2 years ago

 order=["name"], rows from tables without a name column should be sorted as if they had a null in the name column.

 - Return groups first (non-null names first, then null names), then non-group items.

 - Sort non-group items alongside the groups with null names.
 IOW, return groups with non-null names first, then fall back on subsequent/implicit/default orders for other object types and the remaining groups. (seems most intuitive)